markdv123/hackathon-group3/README.md

 ## What We're Building

-Your task is to build a Netflix clone, we'll call it netflux...
+Your task is to build a Netflix clone, we'll call it Netflux...
 The core features should be:

 - Creating A User
 - A user has sole ownership of an account
 - An account has many profiles
 - You should be able to create many profiles for each account

-A react app and `app.js` has been provided for you, for both the front end and back end.
-You'll need to install your own depedencies for the backend.
+A React app and `app.js` has been provided for you, for both the front end and back end.
+You'll need to install your own depedencies for the back end.

 ## Front End